 We are planning to build two more cottages.
 These would be very different from what we have currently.
 The objective is to build unique experiences.

 Our USP for both the cottages has been our open air shower which also presents a very beautiful view.
-In fact, it is one of the things that most of our travellers speak about.
+In fact, it is one of the things that most of our travelers speak about.

-In keeping with our philosophy, these will be exclusive too, maybe a little expensive too, we hope to retail from New Delhi soon, and hopefully take it to Chennai.
+In keeping with our philosophy, these will be exclusive too, maybe a little expensive too, we hope to retail from New Delhi soon, and hopefully, take it to Chennai.